 If you live in the Roppongi area, you are no doubt familiar with the Roppongi Hills development.
 If so, you’re also no doubt familiar with Tokyo Midtown, which sits in Akasaka, not far from Roppongi Hills along Gaien Higashi Doori.
-It is built on 10 hectares of land that served as the former headquarters for the Japanese self-defense agency and was designed as a redevelopment project that would contribute to the community of Tokyo by bringing together diversity and hospitality, “on the green.”
-There is also an emphasis on environmental consciousness with highly efficient electrical systems and wastewater recycling.
+It is built on 10 hectares of land that previously served as the former headquarters for the Japanese self-defense agency and was designed as a redevelopment project that would contribute to the community of Tokyo by bringing together diversity and hospitality, “on the green”.
+There is also an emphasis on environmental consciousness with its highly efficient electrical systems and wastewater recycling.
 Ground was broken for the new development on May 18, 2004 and construction was completed in 2007 with the development opening on March 30, 2007.

 The Lay of the Land